concourse/s3-resource/README.md

 * `unpack`: *Optional.* If true and the file is an archive (tar, gzipped tar, other gzipped file, or zip), unpack the file.
 Gzipped tarballs will be both ungzipped and untarred.
 It is ignored when `get` is running on the initial version.

+* `unpack_into`: *Optional.* If set (to a string) and the file is an archive, unpack the file into a directory whose name is the value of the parameter.
+Note that setting this paramter auto-sets the `unpack` parameter to `true`, no matter if you set `unpack` to `false` or don't set it at all.

 * `download_tags`: *Optional.* Write object tags to `tags.json`.
 Value needs to be a true/false string.

 ### `out`: Upload an object to the bucket.